Geofencing with zones

 If you select Enable, tracking of zone-related activity is turned on only for those users that you select on this page; activity of other users is ignored.

-You can export geo-zone data to a file and import data from such a file.
-Use these capabilities to back up and restore your zone configurations.
-The GeoJSON format is used for the purpose by default; this is the standard format for encoding a variety of geographic data structures.
+You can export geo-zone data to a file.
+The GeoJSON format is used for the purpose; this is the standard format for encoding a variety of geographic data structures.

 To export geo-zone data, use the File | Export geo data action in the menu of the Map Tool window.